pionoor/frontend-nanodegree-mobile-portfolio/README.md

 ##  Optimization

-    Image compression: images were rescaled and resized to the final layout dimensions.
+    Image compression: images were rescaled and resized to per google PageSpeed Insights.

     Inline critical CSS: critical above-the-fold content styles are inlined and applied to the document immediately vs. blocking loading.
 This was done using the methods prescribed by Google Developers.